Sil3ntStorm/factorio-integration-helper/README.md

 Drop 100 Fish over the course of 5 seconds within 30 tiles of the specified player.

 `local plr = game.players['foo'] remote.call('silentstorm-integration-helper', 'rain_item', nil, nil, plr, 'raw-fish', 30, 100, 5)

+### remove_floor

+Removes either the specified, or any if not specified, player place-able floor tiles (Concrete, Stone Brick, etc) from the specified position.
+It will be as if the player manually mined the tiles and whatever was there before the floor was placed by the player will be returned.

+#### Parameters
+- **surface**: The surface on which to find and remove floor tiles.
+- **position**: The position to center the search on.
+- range: Number of tiles in which to search and remove floor tiles.
+Defaults to `a random value between 20 and 200`.
+- name: The name of the floor to remove.
+For example 'stone-path'.
+Defaults to `all floor tiles`.
+- maximum: At most this many tiles will be removed.
+Defaults to `a random number between 20 and 200`.
+- chance: Percentage chance of a floor tile to be removed.
+Defaults to `a random number between 25 and 80`
+- use_all_players: If `true` then it will scan around every player that is on the specified surface, and remove tiles around all of them.
+Defaults to `false`.
+Untested. __position is ignored if this is set to true__
+- force: If `use_all_players` is `true` this is the force of which to consider players. __Must be specified if use_all_players is true, ignored otherwise__

+#### Examples

+Remove up to 100 stone brick floor within 50 tiles around the specified player.

+`local plr = game.players['foo'] remote.call('silentstorm-integration-helper', 'remove_floor', plr.surface, plr.position, 50, 'stone-path', 100)`

+Remove up to 50 of any kind of floor within 500 tiles around the specified player with a random chance between 50 and 60 percent.

+`local plr = game.players['foo'] remote.call('silentstorm-integration-helper', 'remove_floor', plr.surface, plr.position, 500, nil, 50, math.random(50, 60))

 ### modify_walk_speed